boxkite-ml/boxkite/examples/grafana-prometheus/README.md

 Default alerting rules on inference metrics are evaluated every minute.
 If their values exceed the predefined threshold for 5 minutes straight, a notification will be sent out to the default notification channel (eg. email, slack, etc.).
 Please refer to [Grafana Tutorial](https://grafana.com/docs/grafana/latest/alerting/notifications/#add-a-notification-channel) for setting up your preferred channel.

+Note that feature distribution alerts have to be setup individually for each feature.
+This is a [limitation of Grafana](https://github.com/grafana/grafana/issues/6557) due to the lack of support for template variables.

 ## Classification

 Similarly, you may train a multiclass logistic regression model and easily compare the classification results between training and production.
 The same serving code would work for this example.